 - Tackle all closets and under the stairs with the full de-clutter plan

 - Remove all extras from the storage areas.
-Although a storage area will be used for storage the goal here is to show off how much shelf space or storage there is by cleaning them off.
+Show off how much room there is.
 Keep only the essentials in these areas.
-This is not where you put all the de-clutter items from upstairs
+This is not where you put all the de-clutter items from upstairs.

-Anything you can do to spruce up the rooms will add value.
-Basements are often overlooked and forgotten in the whole staging /preparation process and yet they could really outshine your competitor’s and so they should!
+Anything to spruce up the rooms will add value.
+Beautiful basements are often forgotten in the whole staging process, yet they can really outshine your competitor’s home!